CristoferSoler/Seel-17-18/RestApiGuide.md

-# Rest API Guide for the initial tables we have tables #
+# Rest API Guide for the initial tables #

 - Lists all ComponentGroupList or create a new one `http://127.0.0.1:8000/ComponentGroups/`